AwesomeBFM/ColorfulChat/README.md

 Chat color plugin for Spigot/Paper

 ## Get The Plugin
 The plugin is available for free on [Modrinth](https://modrinth.com/colorful-chat).
-There is a SpigotMC version, but it is no longer being updated due to not earning ad revenue there.
+There is a SpigotMC version, but it is no longer being updated.

 ## Features
 - Easy to use GUI with all Minecraft Colors
-- Each player gets to chose their own color
+- Each player gets to choose their own color
-- No complex setups or configs, just plug and play
+- No complex setups or configs, just plug-and-play
 - Works with a majority of chat formatters

 ## Usage